QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 Here's some code that does exactly this for the exponential distribution :math:`F(x) = 1 - e^{- \lambda x}`

-(Please experiment with other choices of :math:`F`, but remember that, to conform with the conditions of the CLT, the distribution must have finite second moment)
+(Please experiment with other choices of :math:`F`, but remember that to conform with the conditions of the CLT, the distribution must have a finite second moment)